godwintrav/recurring-payments-api/documentation/README.md

 5. Monitoring and Logging: We can set up CloudWatch Alarms for monitoring Lambda function errors, duration and concurrency limits to know when things go wrong.
 We can also use it to monitor DynamoDB throttling.
 Also we can use AWS XRAY for end-to-end tracing of requests as they move through the API Gateway, Lambda and DynamoDB to help identify any bottlenecks.

+## API CONTRACT
+The API Contract of this application can be found [here](documentation/api-contract/openapi.yaml)